-As we develop products eligible for clinical trials, we will contract with independent parties to assist us in the design of the trial protocols, arrange for and monitor the clinical trials, collect data and analyze data.
+As we develop products eligible for clinical trials, we will contract with independent parties to assist us in the design of the trial protocols, arrange for and monitor the clinical trials, provide lab kits, collect data and analyze data and samples.
 In addition, certain clinical trials for our products may be conducted by government-sponsored agencies and will be dependent on governmental participation and funding.
-Additionally, GR-MD-02 is being studied by Providence Portland Medical Center in Investigator-sponsored INDs to conduct a Phase 1B studies to determine if GR-MD-02 enhances the probability of melanoma response with ipilimumab and pembrolizumab by inducing proliferation, activation and memory function of CD8+ T cells in human patients.
-This study represents a novel approach for patients with metastatic melanoma.
-As with our Phase 2 trial, to undertake Phase 3 trials for GR-MD-02, we have contracted with a third party, Covance, for assistance with the design and conduct of the trial.
-We cannot be certain that the terms of any such agreement will be favorable to the company.
+We have contracted with a third party, Covance, for assistance with the design and conduct of our NAVIGATE trial.